Azure/azure-sdk-for-android/README.md

 ## Gradle

+The Azure.Android SDKs are packaged and available via [BinTray](https://bintray.com/azure/Azure.Android) and [JCenter](https://bintray.com/bintray/jcenter), so it's easy to add the SDKs to your Android project via Gradle.

 To integrate any of the Azure.Android packages into your project, specify it in your [Gradle file](https://developer.android.com/studio/build/dependencies), e.g.:

 ```